a1v0/a1v0.de/README.md

 ## Structure

 The frontend is made with Next and TypeScript.
-For now, I intend to store articles as local text/HTML files in this repo, but I may in future create a NoSQL API to serve these articles.
-A 'database' of articles is stored in `app/articles.ts`.
-The database contains various data about the articles (title, slug etc.) but the article's content itself is loaded via an asynchronous Axios `GET` request.
-To ensure server-side rendering works, therefore, I am using Next's `getStaticProps`.
+Articles are currently stored in Markdown format inside my repo and are being served and rendered using [Contentlayer](https://contentlayer.dev/).
+This brilliant tool handles pretty much everything for me.
+I think (though don't understand Next enough to verify at present) that it even creates static HTML files for these during the build process.
+This means, I presume, that the content pages will be loaded statically rather than dynamically.
+Pretty neat!

-## Colour scheme
+## Colour scheme and design

 I'm modelling my design on simple UK government websites like [GOV.UK](https://www.gov.uk/) and [NHS.UK](https://www.nhs.uk/).
 This is in part because I find the designs beautiful in their simplicity and in part because I am not much of a designer myself.